Skip To Main Content

 ● Continue to implement EL Module lessons

-● Instructional coaching cycles based on i-Ready data to support instruction
+● Conduct instructional coaching cycles based on i-Ready data to support instruction

 ● Provide strategic intervention for Tier 2 and Tier 3 scholars